-The documentary, which runs for one hour and 22 minutes, brings to light the destruction caused by animal agriculture in various corners of the world.
+With a running time of one hour and 22 minutes, the documentary brings to light the destruction caused by animal agriculture in various corners of the world.
 For example, the Amazon rainforest, the Mongolian desert, the Taiwanese Mountains, and the US Dust Bowl.

 It’s this negative impact that is not given enough airtime, according to Otto and the film’s producer Mark Galvin.

-“Something that we found incredibly frustrating is this subject and this story is left out of the debate so many times,” the pair told Plant Based News (PBN) last year.
+“Something that we found incredibly frustrating is this subject and this story is left out of the debate so many times,” the pair previously told Plant Based News.

 They added that even the 26th UN Climate Change Conference (COP26), which took place shortly after the film’s launch, neglected to properly address animal farming’s impact on the planet.
 “It’s still kind of taking the sideline,” they said.
 “The sad thing and the frustrating thing is it’s not actually representing the science.”